onmax/nimiq-ui/apps/preview/src/migrate.md

 ### 5. Atomic CSS in `nimiq-css`

 The old `Nimiq Styles Framework` used to have some atomic classes like `flex-grow` or `hidden`.
 Those classes still available in the new library.
 See more in the [atomic.css](https://github.com/onmax/nimiq-ui/tree/main/packages/nimiq-css/src/css/atomic.css) file.
+This file is only used in native CSS.
+In framework like UnoCSS is not included.

 ### 6. Prose

-`nimiq-css` comes with a new class `prose` that it is useful to style the prose content.
+`nimiq-css` comes with a new class `nq-prose` that it is useful to style the prose content.
 It is based on the Tailwind CSS Prose plugin.
 Just add `.prose` to you mardown wrapper and you are ready to go.
 You can also use this for smaller parts of your app.